Best Dim Sum in Richmond, BC

 Savour these small bites with huge flavour.

 If it’s variety you seek, look no further than dim sum.
-This Chinese tapas-style meal features small plates meant for sharing.
-It’s best to attend with friends, and a simple rule of thumb is to order two-to-three dishes per person.
-It’s easy to get carried away!
+This Chinese meal features small plates meant for sharing.
+It’s best to attend with friends, and a simple rule of thumb is to order two-to-three dishes per person—but it’s easy to get carried away!

 CUSTOMS AND TRADITIONS